jack-blackson/ioBroker.meteoalarm/README.md

 ------------------------------------------------------------------------------
 This adapter is pulling weather alarms from https://meteoalarm.org, which includes wind, snow, rain, high and low temperature,etc. This information is available in local language and for detailed regions.

-Disclaimer: Time delays between this website and the www.meteoalarm.org website are possible, for the most up to date information about alert levels as published by the participating National Meteorological Services please use https://www.meteoalarm.org.
+DISCLAIMER: Time delays between this website and the www.meteoalarm.org website are possible, for the most up to date information about alert levels as published by the participating National Meteorological Services please use https://www.meteoalarm.org.

+The developer can't guarantee that the warnings are handled in time or that there are errors and problems that lead to not handling warnings at all!

 ## How to use it
 Choose your country, and afterwards the region you want the warnings for.
 If you are unsure what your region name is, please go to https://meteoalarm.org and try to find it on the map.